Brian Dooreck MD

 Fiber and Gas

-A high-fiber diet is important for bowel health, regular bowel movements, and colon cancer prevention.
+A high-fiber diet is essential for bowel health, regular bowel movements, and colon cancer prevention.
 Yes, fiber is a carbohydrate or "carb."
 So, do not eliminate all fiber from your diet.

 Should I be concerned if I have gas and bloating?